Mrityunjay154/Chromo-Timer/README.md

 # Chromo-Timer
-This is a Web Extension.
+This is a Web Extension which offer timer feature over the